vAndrewKarma/Typescript-Express-StarterKit/README.md

 ## Description

-This starter kit provides a boilerplate for developing Express applications using Typescript.
-It includes essential dependencies and configuration to kickstart your development process.
+This starter kit provides a comprehensive template for developing Express applications using Typescript.
+It comes with all the essential dependencies and configurations needed to kickstart your development process without wasting time on manual setup.

 ## Features